mfncooper/pyham_pe/docs/compatibility.rst

   a port configured in this way, functions such as monitoring will behave normally, while others such as attempting to register a callsign will silently fail.
+- PyHam PE requires version 0.0.0.73 or higher of QtSoundModem due to some issues with QTSM's AGWPE protocol implementation in earlier versions.